zeh/unity-screen-bars/REFERENCE.md

 ### `ScreenBars.navigationBarVisible` (`bool`)

-Xxx
+Hides or shows the navigation bar at the bottom of the screen, if one is needed.

-Applies to: Android ?
+Applies to: Android (all versions)

-Default: ?
+Default: `true`

 ### `ScreenBars.navigationBarTranslucent` (`bool`)

-Xxx
+Makes the navigation bar translucent when set to `true`.
+A translucent navigation bar renders on top of the existing content, with a semi-transparent background determined by the OS.

 Applies to: Android ?

-Default: ?
+Default: `false`

 Caveats:

 * When this property is enabled on Android, the value of `navigationBarBackgroundColor` is ignored.
 * When this property is enabled, it imples `navigationBarOverlay`, drawning atop the existing application content.

 ### `ScreenBars.navigationBarOverlay` (`bool`)

-Xxx
+When set to `true`, causes the navigation bar to float atop the rest of the screen content.
+This is somewhat similar to `navigationBarTranslucent`, but with a controllable background color via `navigationBarBackgroundColor`.

-Applies to: Android ?
+Applies to: Android (?)

-Default: ?
+Default: `false`

-### `ScreenBars.navigationBarBackgroundColor` (`bool`)
+### `ScreenBars.navigationBarBackgroundColor` (`uint`)

-Xxx
+Sets the background color of the navigation bar.
+This should be an ARGB number in the format `0xAARRGGBB`; that is, it *must* contain the opacity (alpha) of the color.

-Applies to: Android ?
+Applies to: Android (?)

 Default: `0xff000000`